-I’m headed to NYC next weekend for the Ethical Writers Coalition Fall Style Swap.
+I’m headed to NYC next weekend for the Ethical Writers & Creatives Fall Style Swap.
 That means I get to meet a crew of my fellow writers.
 I’m stoked about the event and even more stoked for my readers in the Manhattan area – because you can join us!
 The Style Swap is one of the EWC’s signature events.
 If you’re ready to retire a few fall pieces from your wardrobe – bring ’em.
-They’re your access pass into stylish manhattanites’ closets.
+They’re your access pass into stylish Manhattanites’ closets.
 The swap is equal parts sartorial and sustainable.

 Here’s the event lowdown: